NewcastleRSE/beeing-human-web/src/routes/(sections)/music/sound-in-feminine-monarchie/sound-in-feminine-monarchie.md

 But voice can also mark the presence of enemies, and the wasp in particular is identified by the bees by 'the strangenesse of hir voice' ([Q2r]({base}/literature/transcription#ch7par21)).
-Sound and tapping the hive can serve to identify, according to Butler, those hives most a risk from robbers.
+Sound and tapping the hive can serve to identify, according to Butler, those hives most at risk from robbers.
 If on tapping the hive the bees within 'doe make a great noise both above and beneath' then the hive is likely strong enough, in Butler's estimation, to resist any robbers.
 If, though, the bees within 'make a little short noise, though